JonasReich/OpenUnrealAutomationTools/README.md

 The Open Unreal Automation Tools are lightweight scripts for automating UE4 processes like builds, automation tests, etc.

+## Language

+The tools in this repository are a mix of powershell, batch and python scripts.
+I'm still in a process of determining what works best for my purposes.

 ## Development

 The tools are developed alongside with the [Open Unreal Utiltiies plugin](https://github.com/JonasReich/OpenUnrealUtilities).